 - SLAVIC 261-0 Heart of Europe: Poland in the 20th Century

 The Slavic Department remains committed to providing students with rigorous language training and reading, and understanding of other cultures in their local terms.
 Start your language study early, as a freshman, so that you can take a full advantage of becoming proficient, especially if you consider including Study Abroad in your study and career plans.
 Our department offers a language program in three Slavic languages, all of which can be combined with Study Abroad programs.
 (Note: If you have prior knowledge of the languages listed above, you need to take a placement test before enrolling).

-- SLAVIC 358-1, 2 Polish for Advanced and Native Speakers
+- POLISH 358-1, 2 Polish for Advanced and Native Speakers

-- SLAVIC 304-1, 2, 3 Advanced Contemporary and Professional Russian
+- RUSSIAN 304-1, 2 Advanced Contemporary and Professional Russian

 Students May Soon Be Ready for 300-Level Courses